< Posts 2021 Prototype | EOHSI

 Chemicals in Your Drinking Water: Exploring Real-Life Toxicology through a Summer Undergraduate Research Fellowship

-By Brittany Karas, Stephanie Marco, Brian Buckley, Debra Laskin, and Lauren Aleksunes Early introduction to research is pivotal to kindling student interest in fields such as toxicology and environmental health […]
+By Brittany Karas, Stephanie Marco, Brian Buckley, Debra Laskin, and Lauren Aleksunes Early introduction to research is pivotal to kindling student interest in fields such as toxicology and environmental health sciences.
+Of the contaminants in our environment, heavy metals have been relevant to human health historically, but have recently resurfaced as a cause for concern […]

 Posted at 10:31 am October 20, 2016, in Members in the News